dsii-2018-unirsm/archive/adarkplace/letture/lettura_adarkplace_theflow.md

 ***What is***

-A web based interactive infographic that shows the immigrants flow to Europe between 2012 and 2015.
+A web based interactive visualization that shows the immigrants flow to Europe between 2012 and 2015.

 ***How it works***